anassar/ParaTracer/README.md

 # ParaTracer
-A tracer of Java programs
+A tracer of Java programs that instruments and generates parametric traces.